J C ENGR 2160 Surveying: 3 semester hours

 Prerequisites: J M ENGR 3700, J C ENGR 3760, and J C ENGR 4830.
 This course is designed to provide seniors in Hydrology and Hydraulics with a major design/facility plan project.
 The principals of hydrologic and hydraulic design will be utilized in developing the hydrology, hydraulics and floodplain analysis for a local watershed or land area.
 Hydrologic analysis is performed to size hydraulic systems and evaluate watershed and floodplain performance.
 The course is structured to apply hydrologic theory and modeling techniques to engineering hydrology and hydraulics for watershed analysis, floodplain delineation, and urban stormwater.
 The student will also consider the next generation of hydrologic computation, watershed evaluation and the importance of severe storm impacts and flood management.
 Consideration of sustainability and green infrastructure practices will also be included.
 A final written report and class presentation of the design project is included.

-J C ENGR 4950 Fundamentals of Engineering Review: 1 semester hour
+J C ENGR 4950 Fundamentals of Civil Engineering Review: 1 semester hour

-Prerequisite: Senior Standing.
-A review and preparation of the most recent NCEES Fundamentals of Engineering (FE) Exam specifications is offered in a classroom setting.
+Prerequisite: Senior standing.
+A review and preparation of the most recent NCEES Fundamentals of Engineering (FE) Exam specifications for Civil Engineering students is offered in a classroom setting.
 Exam strategies will be illustrated using examples.
-The main topics for the review include engineering mathematics, statics, dynamics, fluids, heat transfer, mechanics of materials, hydraulics, transportation, environmental engineering, structural design and geotechnical engineering.
-A discussion of the importance and responsibilities of professional engineering licensure along with ethics will be included.

 J C ENGR 4990 Senior Civil Engineering Seminar: 1 semester hour